The Wakening World

 ravaging the deep, stirring the primal need depressing

-Within the orb of eye, retinal flares of light,
+Within the orb of eye, retinal flares of light

-an inside-out, upside-down, yin and yang revolution
+an inside-out, upside-down, yin and yang revolution;

 outs, aching with a human need to know, hungering.

-Communication will become the global antidepressant.
+Communication becomes the global antidepressant.

-heads bowed in prayer, we shall revolt.
+heads bow in prayer, the we will rock you will revolt.